AdobeDocs/id-service.en/help/implementation-guides/direct-integration.md

 ## Sample response {#section-89bc103b3e9e4a8b98e74c32897b1200}

-The ID service returns data in a JSON object as shown below.
+The Visitor ID Service returns data in a JSON object as shown below.
 Your response may be different.

 ```js
 {